-This year, Dr Wairiu has been selected as the coordinating lead author for the “Small Islands” chapter in the IPCC Sixth Assessment Report(IPCC AR6).
+This year, he was selected as the co-ordinating lead author for the “Small Islands” chapter in the IPCC Sixth Assessment Report(IPCC AR6).
 The IPCC releases the assessment reports every five years, with the most recent one (IPCC AR5) released in 2014.
-Dr Wairiu would be coordinating and guiding a number of authors within the “Small Islands” chapter of the sixth assessment report.
+Dr Wairiu would be co-ordinating and guiding a number of authors within the “Small Islands” chapter of the sixth assessment report.